-Understanding Borderline Personality Disorder: Causes, Symptoms, and Treatment
+Borderline Personality Disorder: Key Causes, Symptoms, and Treatments

 Borderline Personality Disorder (BPD) is a complex mental health condition affecting millions of people worldwide, with significant impacts on emotional regulation, relationships, and overall quality of life.
 Although BPD is often misunderstood, a deeper understanding can help in recognizing its symptoms, causes, and treatment options.
 This article explores what BPD is, its potential causes, prevalence, symptoms, and available treatments.